 If you are a regular on Dunbar High Street or planning to visit don’t forget the brolly!
 It is raining today, but at other times you are in for a different sort of shower.
 For the Herring Gulls (aka Larus argentatus) are back to regale us with their raucus call and much more.
 By April / May in most years the High Street, parked cars and windows are already getting decorated with multi-colored guano, birds seem to have a perpetual diarrhea.
 If you are lucky enough, you may get hit from on high by the foul smelling stuff.

-If you live on and around the High Street, and there is a nest or more nearby, expect to have to wash your car, windows and patios/decks several times a week at least, even daily if you’re on a flight path.
+If you live on and around the High Street, and there is a nest or more nearby, expect to have to wash your car, windows and patios/decks several times a week at least, or even daily if you’re on a flight path.

 Nesting starts late April laying early / mid May and the gestation period is 3 weeks.
 Chicks generally fledge in August and then take three or four years to reach maturity and breed.
 Herring gulls live for about 20 years and are very faithful to their nest sites.